DiegoFigueiras/ctticc/README.md

 `ctticc(dataframe, items, plot, nrow, ncol)`

 The `dataframe` should contain binary responses from all items comprising the unidimensional scale.
-If you have additional variable information in your dataframe (e.g., respondent identifiers, demographics, or variables unrelated to the unidimensional scale), use square brackets `[]` to isolate your test items here.
+If you have additional variable information in your dataframe (e.g., respondent identifiers, demographics, or variables unrelated to the unidimensional scale), use square brackets `[]` to isolate your test items within your larger dataframe.

 The `items` field indicates which columns should be presented visually.
 Use the concatenate function if you'd like to specify non-sequential items (for example, `c(1,4,7)`) would present ICCs for data columns 1, 4, and 7.